ahmadmaherr/school-management-api/README.md

 ### Relationships between Models
- - School and Class Relationship
+ - School and Class Relationship:
   A School can have many Classes.
 This is represented by the _schoolId foreign key in the Class model, referencing the School model.
   A Class belongs to one School.
 This is represented by the _schoolId foreign key in the Class model, referencing the School model.
- - Class and Student Relationship
+ - Class and Student Relationship:
   A Class can have many Students.
 This is represented by the _classId foreign key in the Student model, referencing the Class model.
   A Student belongs to one Class.
 This is represented by the _classId foreign key in the Student model, referencing the Class model.
- - User and School Relationship
+ - User and School Relationship:
   A User can belong to one School.
 This is represented by the _schoolId foreign key in the User model, referencing the School model.
   A School can have many Users (such as administrators or staff members).
 This is represented by the _schoolId foreign key in the User model, referencing the School model.